 As a stay-at-home parent, you might not be employed in the traditional sense, but you may still earn income or utilize some form of childcare.
 This article answers common tax-related questions from parents working in the home, with or without outside employment.

 I am a stay-at-home parent.
 Should my spouse claim me as a dependent?

 No. Even if you don’t earn income, this does not make you a dependent for tax purposes.
 You and your spouse should file as married.
 Married couples filing jointly generally have lower taxes and can claim more in deductions and credits than those who file as head of household, or even as married filing separately.
-What do these filing status options mean?
+What filing status should I choose?

-I earned about $1,000 this year as a tutor.
+I earned some money from a side business this year.
 Do I have to report that income to the IRS?

 In today’s gig economy, many stay-at-home parents are finding ways to earn money outside of the traditional 9-5 work setting.
 Depending on the type of work and how much you earn while doing it, you could be considered self-employed by the IRS.
 Here are just some examples of common self-employed professions: